Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 College property, including computers, software, peripherals, telephones,

-and related equipment and supplies, is not to be removed from the premises
+and related equipment and supplies, is not to be moved within the college or removed from the premises

 without written advance permission from the Administrative Department

-Any User who violates this or other Onondaga Community College Policies,
+Any user who violates this or other OCC policies,

 procedures, contractual obligations, or applicable state or federal laws, is